 Furthermore, the EU ETS allocation rules in the 1st and 2nd trading periods caused and still cause, immense revenues for electricity producers, making electricity unjustifiably expensive for consumers.
 The EU Commission believes the only way to avoid the present flaws is to move to full auctioning of the power sector.
-This only further damages IFIEC's member companies, which have to pay the resulting high electricity prices.
+This only further damages IFIEC's member companies, which have to pay the resulting high electricity prices.45

+43 IFIEC Press Release 29 January 2008.

-&lt;sup>42IFIEC Press Release 29 January 2008.
-IFIEC Press Release 29 January 2008.
+44 IFIEC Press Release 29 January 2008.

+45 IFIEC Press Release 29 January 2008.

 The IFIEC pointed out that 'windfall profits' - the phenomena, which prompted the Commission to propose a new allocation method - would not be out ruled (29 January 2008).
 Hans Grünfeld stated that "enhancement of market concentration in the power market won't be solved.
-It will continue to work - supported by the EU ETS rules - primarily to the benefit of the large players, and most of all those with nuclear power capacities".
+It will continue to work - supported by the EU ETS rules - primarily to the benefit of the large players, and most of all those with nuclear power capacities"46.
 This point was congruent with arguments made by Polish actors.
 Jankowski (2008) warned against windfall profits coming to the pockets of nuclear power plants as well. Żmijewski, on the other hand, emphasized that the biggest power players would dominate the European carbon market and thus also the European electricity market.

-Having pointed out its main arguments, the IFIEC came up with an alternative proposal of free allocation of allowances based on benchmarks related to actual production.
+Having pointed out its main arguments, the IFIEC came up with an alternative proposal of free allocation of allowances based on benchmarks related to actual production47.
 On 17 April 2008, the IFIEC issued another press release.
 It was titled: "ECOFYS report supports economic and climate policy merits of an IFIEC alternative to auctioning".
-In opening paragraph IFIEC, ECOFYS, a research and consultancy company with broad experience and a clear mission to promote sustainable energy supply has concluded: 'Applying the IFIEC-method in the electricity sector can save $\notin$ billions for all EU consumers, while setting equal incentives for low carbon technologies and thus ensures the achievement of the CO2 reduction target'.
+In opening paragraph IFIEC states that after a thorough investigation of the alternative proposed by IFIEC, ECOFYS, a research and consultancy company with broad experience and a clear mission to promote sustainable energy supply has concluded: 'Applying the IFIEC-method in the electricity sector can save \notin billions for all EU consumers, while setting equal incentives for low carbon technologies and thus ensures the achievement of the CO2 reduction target'"48.
 The IFIEC-method would build on an allocation of free allowances based on a benchmark.
 Windfall profits by power producers would be avoided by linking the allocation to actual, not historical production.
 With this small change, windfall profits would be set to zero.
-Adjusting the benchmark in later years would mean the overall CO2-cap was ensured.
+Adjusting the benchmark in later years would mean the overall CO2-cap was ensured49.